jnozzi/cocoadev.com/markdown/RandomNumber.md

 //that rand() can output

 Note also that you are not restricted to using the built-in rand().
 There are numerous other random number generators in existance.
-Probably the most well known is the General/MersenneTwister, which is 4 times faster than rand().
+Probably the most well known is the MersenneTwister, which is 4 times faster than rand().
 More info about it is available at: http://www.math.keio.ac.jp/~matumoto/emt.html

--- General/OwenAnderson
+-- OwenAnderson

 ----